Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: The conundrum for nonclassical causal inference

-Now, Alice chooses $N$ values of $X$, each of which corresponds to her measurement setting in each of the $N$ runs, and similarly, Bob chooses $N$ values of $Y$, each of which corresponds to his measurement setting in each run.
+In both protocols, assume that we execute $N$ parallel runs of the experimental realizations for the minimal LF scenario.
+At the beginning of the protocol, $N$ identical bipartite systems are prepared.
+Instead of one Charlie, we have $N$ Charlies, each receiving half of a bipartite system.
+The remaining halves are all sent to Bob.
+Each Charlie is in a lab isolated from the others and measures his half in a fixed basis; they do not share their outcomes with each other.
+Then, Alice makes her measurement choices for all $N$ parallel runs, by using, e.g., a random number generator to generate $N$ values of $X$, each of which corresponds to her measurement setting in each of the $N$ runs; similarly, Bob makes his measurement choices for all $N$ runs of $Y$, each of which corresponds to his measurement setting in each run.

-Before Alice and Bob implement any measurements Veronika checks if $C$ is independent of $X$ and $Y$.
+Before Alice implements any measurements, Veronika checks if $C$ is independent of $X$ and $Y$.
 She has two ways to do so.
-We will first present the way in which Veronika can be a quantum observer (such as a quantum AI similar to Charlie) without advanced technological abilities.
-At the end of this section, we will present a variant of the verification protocol where Veronika needs to be a superobserver with quantum control over all Charlies' labs.
+We will first present a quantum verification protocol in which Veronika is a superobserver with quantum control over all of the Charlies' labs.
+Then, we will present a theory-independent verification protocol where Veronika does not need to be a superobserver.
+In both protocols, Veronika collects all values of $X$ and $Y$ from Alice and Bob, but the way she interacts with the Charlies is different.

+For both variants, we will show how the addition of the verification process will not prevent the violation of LF inequalities in a quantum realization.
+Our analysis involves idealizations made by appealing to the limit where $N\rightarrow\infty$.
+However, this is not of great concern since even for observing the no-signaling condition, one always needs certain idealizations to convince oneself that, even though the perfect independence relation such as $P(a|xy)=P(a|x)$ is never observed in a finite ensemble, the no-signaling condition is nevertheless verified in the lab.
+In Appendix~\ref{app_nft}, we provide our responses to some other concerns one may have regarding the analysis.

+We emphasize again that the correctness of our No Fine-Tuning no-go results does not rely on the feasibility or the validity of the verification protocols---the verification protocols proposed here merely serve as an operational motivation for having $P(c|xy)=P(c)$ in a nonclassical causal model for the minimal LF scenario.